Refined enumerations of alternating sign triangles: A refined enumeration of AS-trapezoids

+The above argument implies that we can restrict ourselves to $l=$ $|\lambda(S)/ \mu(S)|+1$.
 For an equivalence class with a maximal number of free columns, all entries in the boxes are different.
-Hence we can order them according to their values.
-We record the order in the skew shape Young diagram.
-Since the entries in an $\st$-tree are strictly increasing along rows from left to right and weakly increasing along south-west north-east diagonals from bottom to top, the filling of the skew shaped Young diagram is strictly increasing along columns and rows, i.\,e., it is a skew shape standard Young tableau.
+Since $l=|\lambda(S)/ \mu(S)|+1$, the entries in the boxes are the integers $1, \ldots, |\lambda(S)/ \mu(S)|$.
+The entries in an $\st$-tree are strictly increasing along rows from left to right and weakly increasing along north-east and south-east diagonals from bottom to top.
+Therefore, the filling of the skew-shaped Young diagram is strictly increasing along columns and rows, i.e., it is a skew-shaped standard Young tableau.
 Hence every equivalence class with maximal free columns corresponds to a standard Young tableau of skew shape $\lambda(S)/\mu(S)$.
 It is obvious that the converse is also true. \end{proof}

-With the above preparation we can prove our second main result.
+We can now prove our second main result.